Quansight-Labs/ndindex/docs/slices.md

   ```

   However, it would be quite easy to get confused here, as the "other" way of
-  thinking about negative indices (the way I am recommending) is that the end
+  thinking about negative indices (the way we are recommending) is that the
-  starts at -1.
+  end starts at -1.
 So you might mistakenly imagine something like this:

   <div style="text-align:center" >
   <code style="font-size: 16pt;">a[-4:-2] "==" ['e', 'f']</code>